dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0801.md

 Summary

 The medium, substances, surfaces, objects, places, and other animals have affordances for a given animal.
 They offer benefit or injury, life or death.
 This is why they need to be perceived.
-The Theory of Affordances 135

 The possibilities of the environment and the way of life of the animal go together inseparably.
 The environment constrains what the animal can do, and the concept of a niche in ecology reflects this fact.
 Within limits, the human animal can alter the affordances of the environment but is still the creature of his or her situation.

 There is information in stimulation for the physical properties of things, and presumably there is information for the environmental properties.
 The doctrine that says we must distinguish among the variables of things before we can learn their meanings is questionable.
 Affordances are properties taken with reference to the observer.
 They are neither physical nor phenomenal.

 The hypothesis of information in ambient light to specify affordances is the culmination of ecological optics.
 The notion of invariants that are related at one extreme to the motives and needs of an observer and at the other extreme to the substances and surfaces of a world provides a new approach to psychology.

-This page intentionally left blank PART Il

-Visual Perception This page intentionally left blank